Blo0dR0gue/DinosaurSim/README.md

 # TheSim

 This project is created as part of the _'Software Engineering'_ lecture in summer semester 2022 in the Applied Computer Science course at DHBW Mannheim.
-The aim is to develop a tool that allows the user to code information into images using steganography and cryptography.
+The aim is to develop a dinosaur simulation.

 ---